quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 While it is expected that endpoints will have only one ACK-FREQUENCY frame in flight at any given time, this extension does not prohibit having more than one in flight.
 Generally, when using `max_ack_delay` for PTO computations, endpoints MUST use the maximum of the current value and all those in flight.
-If there are ACK-FREQUENCY frames in flight, then endpoints MUST use the `max_ack_delay` value from the most recent frame (frame with the highest sequence number) that was acknowledged.

 # Security Considerations